Ascend/samples/cplusplus/level2_simple_inference/2_object_detection/face_detection_camera/README_EN.md

 2. Start the Presenter Server and log in to the operating environment.

-    - Atlas 200 DK
     1. Run the following command in the development environment to start the Presenter Server:
         **cd $HOME/samples/cplusplus/level2_simple_inference/2_object_detection/face_detection_camera**
         **bash script/run_presenter_server.sh**
     2. Run the following command to log in to the operating environment:
         **If the development environment and operating environment are deployed on the same server, skip this step.**
         **ssh HwHiAiUser@xxx.xxx.xxx.xxx**

 3. Run the executable file.